 Voraussetzungen und Perspektiven der Verschränkung von Innen und Außen

 [Transnational foreign cultural policy—Beyond national culture.
 Prerequisites and perspectives for the intersection of domestic and foreign policy]

-An overview of the development of the German foreign cultural and educational policy (FCEP), the analysis of rhetoric, terminology and different cultural concepts are the starting point for the discussion of a contemporary FCEP, which is committed to global regulatory objectives, acts in dialogue with partner countries and relies on cooperation with civil society actors, at home as well as internationally.
+Principally, this text is overview of the development of the German foreign cultural and educational policy (FCEP).
+The analysis of rhetoric, terminology and different cultural concepts form the foundation for a discussion about the contemporary FCEP, which is committed to global regulatory objectives, acts in dialogue with partner countries and relies on cooperation with civil society actors both domestically and internationally.
 Intercultural politics at home and foreign cultural policy go hand in hand.
-The biggest problem of a globally effective FCEP is the loss of credibility of German development policy as well as a lack of reflection concerning EU development policy with regard to the legacy of colonial history.
-Contrary to the postcolonial rejection of the nation state, the study argues for a strengthening of democratic, constitutional structures.
+The biggest obstacle regarding the establishment of a globally effective FCEP is the loss of credibility of German development policy.
+Additionally, the EU’s development policy has missed to reflect upon the legacy of colonial history.
+Contrary to the postcolonial rejection of the nation state, this study argues for strengthening democratic, constitutional structures.

 Intercultural politics in both domestic and foreign cultural policy go hand in hand.
 In this context, the greatest obstacle on the path towards a globally effective FCEP in terms of regulatory policy is the German development policy’s loss of credibility as well as the EU’s developmental policy’s insufficient reflection on the legacy of colonial history.
 Contrary to the postcolonial rejection of the nation state, this study argues for a strengthening of democratic and constitutional structures.